 Table 4.1

 The structure of the land cover database constructed for by the EEA enables different views of the information to be generated.
-Since Table 4-1 is a very high level summary, it is clearly useful if accounts can be used to look at patterns in more detail.
+Since Table 4.1 is a very high level summary, it is clearly useful if accounts can be used to look at patterns in more detail.
 For example, given the availability of data extending back to 1975 for the 10km coastal strip, we can investigate whether rates of change are increasing or decreasing and whether the trends observed for the SES are part of a more general pattern.
-An overview of some of the trends is shown in Figure 4-1; the full set of tables underpinning this analysis can be found in Appendix 1.
+An overview of some of the trends is shown in Figure 4.1; the full set of tables underpinning this analysis can be found in Appendix 1.